Eye health resources

 • Keep all reflective surfaces clean and smudge-free.
 That includes any eyeglasses you might wear.

-Why choose ACUVUE for astigmatism?
+Why choose ACUVUE contact lenses for astigmatism?

-Clear vision
+Clear and unobstructed vision

 Contacts provide unobstructed sight and correct astigmatism as well as nearsightedness or farsightedness.

-BLINK STABILIZED® design
+BLINK STABILIZED® Design

 Great for active lifestyles

-Apply and remove hassle-free
+Apply and remove hassle free

-UV protection#
+UV protection#^

-ACUVUE offers UV blocking# across its entire line of contact lenses, including those for astigmatism.
+ACUVUE offers UV blocking#^ across its entire line of contact lenses, including those for astigmatism.

 Related content